boyter/boyter.org/content/posts/sloc-cloc-code-can-a-crusty-go-program-outperform-a-well-written-rust-project.md

 date: 2029-10-12
 ---

+Sloc Cloc and Code - Can a crusty Go program outperform a well written Rust Project?
+TALK
+Description
+Sloc cloc and code.
+How a death march project lead to learning Go, the creation of a source lines of code counter which is faster and more accurate then the Rust/ATS/C equivalents, while learning about some really bizarre performance characteristics.

+About Ben Boyter
+A technical lead for Kablamo but at heart a codemonkey.
+I write about various topics on my blog https://boyter.org/ which occasionally makes the front of the orange site, as well as run searchcode.com as a side gig for fun.
+I like writing code, walks on beach and getting caught in the rain.
+I hate eating raw tomato unless you prepare it somehow, and slices on a hamburger does not count as preparation.

 Hello All!

 Hope you are having a wonderful day.

 So I am Ben.
+I am not an alcholic, but I might be if this does't go well.
 I am a technical lead for Kablamo which means "codemoney".
 As you are probably aware my talk is about a command line tool I created.
 The talk is name "Sloc Cloc and Code - Can a crusty Go program outperform a well written Rust Project?"

 // title slide with name + photo